-All types of amphibian (frogs, toads, newts, salamanders and caecilians) are susceptible to infection with Bd, but it doesn’t always cause disease in all amphibians it infects.
+All types of amphibian (frogs, toads, newts, salamanders and caecilians) are susceptible to infection with Bd, but it doesn’t always cause disease in the animals it infects.
 Toads in the Bufonidae family appear to be more susceptible to chytridiomycosis than ranid frogs and newts.
 In Great Britain (GB), therefore, the disease is most likely to affect the common toad (Bufo bufo) and the natterjack toad (Epidalea (Bufo) calamita).

-Bs infection has also been found in captive salamanders and newts in Europe, including GB, however screening worldwide is not yet routine so the true distribution of Bs amongst wild and captive amphibians is currently unknown.
+Bsal infection has also been found in captive amphibian collections in several countries in Europe, including Great Britain.
+Screening worldwide is not yet routine so the true distribution of Bsal amongst wild and captive amphibians is currently unknown.
 All three species of native British newt are known to be susceptible to infection with Bsal and at least one, the great-crested newt (Triturus cristatus), can die from the disease.

-Affected adult amphibians may have reddening of the skin, excessive shedding of skin, skin ulceration (especially at the tips of the toes), abnormal posture, apparent “seizures” or unusual behaviours such as nocturnal species being active during the day.
-In most cases, however, there are no visible signs of disease and “apparently healthy” animals are found dead.
+Affected adult amphibians may have reddening of the skin, excessive shedding of skin, skin ulceration (especially at the tips of the toes), abnormal posture, apparent “seizures” or unusual behaviours such as nocturnal species being seen during the day.
+In many cases, however, there are no visible signs of disease and “apparently healthy” animals are found dead.

 In tadpoles, the fungus only infects the mouthparts.
-Often this causes no visible signs of disease, but in severe cases it can stunt the growth of the larvae, prolong the time to metamorphosis or cause death.
+Often this causes no visible signs of disease, but in severe cases, it can stunt the growth of the larvae, prolong the time to metamorphosis, or even cause death.
 Mass mortalities of tadpoles, however, are not seen with Bd infection.

-In national surveys conducted in 2008 and 2011, we detected Bd infection in amphibians in many sites across Great Britain, but the extent of disease and its impacts on amphibian populations in Great Britain remain unknown.
+In national surveys conducted in 2008 and 2011, we detected Bd infection in amphibians at many sites across Great Britain, but the extent of disease and its impacts on amphibian populations in Great Britain remain unknown.

 The way the disease is transmitted from one animal to another in the wild is not fully understood.
-The fungal spores, called “zoospores”, are motile (i.e. swim) in water, including within moisture in plants and soil, and it is likely that animals become infected by sharing a pond or other moist areas with infected animals.
-Direct contact between uninfected and infected amphibians is another likely method of disease transmission which can happen, for example, when amphibians gather together in damp refugia (hiding places).
+The fungal spores, called “zoospores”, are motile (i.e. swim) in water and within moisture on plants and in soil, so it is likely that animals become infected by sharing a pond or other damp areas with infected animals.
+Direct contact between amphibians is another likely mode of disease transmission which can happen, for example, when amphibians gather in damp refugia (hiding places).

-In addition to motile spores, Bs (unlike Bd) produces non-motile, encysted spores that can remain infective for prolonged periods of time and are resistant to adverse environmental conditions.
-These encysted spores float on the surface of water-bodies and are capable of quickly adhering to the skin of amphibians, the feet of waterfowl or other material they come into contact with, thus promoting the spread of the fungus over large distances.
+In addition to motile spores, Bsal (unlike Bd) produces non-motile, encysted spores that can remain infective for prolonged periods of time and are resistant to adverse environmental conditions.
+These encysted spores float on the surface of water and are capable of quickly adhering to the skin of amphibians, the feet of waterfowl or other material they come into contact with, thus promoting the spread of the fungus over large distances.
 It is unclear how long these encysted spores remain infectious; however, laboratory experiments suggest it may be at least a month.

-In Great Britain, Bd was first detected in 2005 at a site in the south east of England, since when a survey of sites across the country detected infection in multiple ponds across Great Britain.
+In Great Britain, Bd was first detected in 2004 at a site in the south east of England and has since been detected at numerous other sites across the country.

 Risk to human health